Elegy

-An elegy is a poem of serious reflection, and in English literature usually a lament for the dead.
-However, according to The Oxford Handbook of the Elegy, "for all of its pervasiveness ... the 'elegy' remains remarkably ill defined: sometimes used as a catch-all to denominate texts of a somber or pessimistic tone, sometimes as a marker for textual monumentalizing, and sometimes strictly as a sign of a lament for the dead".
+An elegy is a poem or song of serious reflection, expressing feelings of melancholy, grief or extreme sorrow.
+It is not to be confused with a eulogy, which is a speech or writing in praise of a dead person.
+However, according to The Oxford Handbook of the Elegy, "For all of its pervasiveness ... the 'elegy' remains remarkably ill defined: sometimes used as a catch-all to denominate texts of a somber or pessimistic tone, sometimes as a marker for textual monumentalizing, and sometimes strictly as a sign of a lament for the dead."